astronomer/airflow-guides/guides/kubepod-operator.md

 ## Overview

-The [`KubernetesPodOperator`](https://registry.astronomer.io/providers/kubernetes/modules/kubernetespodoperator) (KPO) is an operator from the Kubernetes provider package designed to provide a straightforward way to execute a task in a Kubernetes pod from your Airflow environment.
-In a nutshell, the KPO is an abstraction over a call to the Kubernetes API to launch a pod.
+The [`KubernetesPodOperator`](https://registry.astronomer.io/providers/kubernetes/modules/kubernetesPodoperator) (KPO) is an operator from the Kubernetes provider package designed to provide a straightforward way to execute a task in a Kubernetes Pod from your Airflow environment.
+In a nutshell, the KPO is an abstraction over a call to the Kubernetes API to launch a Pod.

 In this guide, we list the requirements to run the `KubernetesPodOperator`, explain when to use it and cover its most important arguments, as well as the difference between the KPO and `KubernetesExecutor`.
-We also provide concrete examples on how to use the KPO to run a task in a language other than Python, how to use the KPO with XComs, and how to launch a pod in a remote AWS EKS Cluster.
+We also provide concrete examples on how to use the KPO to run a task in a language other than Python, how to use the KPO with XComs, and how to launch a Pod in a remote AWS EKS Cluster.

 > **Note**: Kubernetes is a powerful tool for Container Orchestration with complex functionality.
 If you are unfamiliar with Kubernetes we recommend taking a look at the [Kubernetes 101 Guide](https://www.astronomer.io/guides/intro-to-kubernetes/) to get a general overview.
 For in-depth information check out the [Kubernetes Documentation](https://kubernetes.io/docs/home/).